outdreamer/build-a-cure-1/docs/to_do.md

   - frame common problems with the standard of variance vs. time (recurrent nn)
   - examine whether new concepts (gaps in network rules) evolve once structure is applied to prior concepts
   - all problem-solving automation methods have a variance assignment, allowing for variation to be explored in a certain location
   - you can either map problems to fit that structure or design new automation methods based on the variance gap necessary to solve a problem

+  - make diagram of potential matrix to display the concept
+    - map parameter sets to potential matrix shapes

   - add error-generation
     - add diagrams for error types: